-Mr. McCoy has presented recitals at Lincoln Center, for CBC Radio and the International Society of Bassists and appeared as concerto soloist with the Atlantic Chamber Orchestra, the Lake Tahoe Summerfest Orchestra, the Louisiana Philharmonic, the Ottawa Symphony Orchestra and Musica Viva of New York.
-As a chamber musician Mr. McCoy has collaborated with members of the Arditi, Borodin, Cleveland, Emerson, Guarneri, Juilliard and Tokyo string quartets and with many other distinguished artists.
-He has performed for Bargemusic and at international festivals including Marlboro, Kneisel Hall, Affinis Festival (Japan), Banff, Grand Tetons and Bowdoin.
+Mr. McCoy has presented recitals at Lincoln Center, for CBC Radio and the International Society of Bassists and appeared as concerto soloist with the Atlantic Chamber Orchestra, the Classical Tahoe Orchestra, the Louisiana Philharmonic, the Ottawa Symphony Orchestra and Musica Viva of New York.
+As a chamber musician Mr. McCoy has collaborated with members of the Arditi, Borodin, Cleveland, Emerson, Guarneri, Juilliard and Tokyo string quartets and with many other distinguished artists, appearing at Bargemusic, Carnegie Hall and international festivals including Marlboro, Kneisel Hall, Affinis Festival (Japan), Banff, Festival Napa Valley, Grand Tetons and Bowdoin.

-Active in the field of contemporary music, Mr. McCoy was a founding member of Sequitur and Ensemble Sospeso and performed regularly with Speculum Musicae and the Columbia Sinfonietta.
-He has presented dozens of premiere performances and recorded chamber works by modern masters such as Thomas Ades and Eliot Carter.
+A founding member of Sequitur and Ensemble Sospeso and frequent collaborator with Speculum Musicae, Mr. McCoy has presented many premiere performances and recorded chamber works by eminent contemporary composers such as Elliott Carter, David Del Tredici and Thomas Ades.

-Mr. McCoy serves on the faculties of the Manhattan School of Music and Montclair State University and previously taught at the Bowdoin International Music Festival, Penn State University, the Aaron Copland School of Music (CUNY) and Columbia University.
+Mr. McCoy serves on the faculties of the Manhattan School of Music, the Cali School of Music at Montclair State University and previously taught at the Bowdoin International Music Festival, Penn State University, the Aaron Copland School of Music (CUNY) and Columbia University.
 He has presented master classes at leading schools of music across the United States, Canada, Sweden and Japan and has contributed articles to Strings Magazine.
 He performs on an exceptional instrument made in 1749 by the Venetian luthier Domenico Busan and on double basses by Alfred Meyer of Markneukirchen, Germany (1946) and Tetsu Suzuki, Cremona, Italy (2015).
-Mr. McCoy is a Pirastro strings artist.
+Mr. McCoy is a Pirastro strings artist